 Academic year – While teaching mostly takes place from September to June, post-graduates will be working over the summer so the official academic year is from 1st August to 31st July.

-Semester – an American word for ‘term’ used in Britain to describe how the academic year is divided up.
-At Queen Mary, there are three semesters: Semester A, Semester B and Exam Period.
-Semester A and B are 12 weeks long, and the Exam Period runs between the first week of May until the first week of June.
+Semester – This is another word for ‘term time’.
+At Queen Mary we have three semesters: A, B and Exam period.
+Semester A and B are 12 weeks long; exam period runs from the first week of May to the first week of June.

-Elective module – a module that you can choose from anywhere within Queen Mary or University of London, subject to School or Institute approval and timetable constraints.
+Elective module – a module that you can choose from anywhere within Queen Mary or University of London, dependent on School/Institute approval and timetable constraints.

-Pre-enrolment – pre-enrolment is the first part of the enrolment process.
-Once you have been accepted to Queen Mary, and have had your place confirmed, our Admissions and Recruitment Office will email you with details on how to pre-enrol.
+Pre-enrolment – This is the first stage of the enrolment process, once you’ve been accepted to Queen Mary, our Admissions and Recruitment Office will email you with further details.

-Programme introduction (formerly, school induction) – consists of a series of talks during Welcome Week to ensure you have the basic information required to successfully complete your degree and adhere to the academic regulations and rules.
+Programme introduction (formerly school induction) – A series of talks during Welcome Week with basic information about your degree and academic regulations.